SEPECAT Jaguar

 The SEPECAT Jaguar is a British-French supersonic jet attack aircraft originally used by the British Royal Air Force and the French Air Force in the close air support and nuclear strike role.
-As of 2025, the Jaguar remains in service with the Indian Air Force.
+As of 2026, the Jaguar remains in service with only the Indian Air Force.

-Originally conceived in the 1960s as a jet trainer with a light ground attack capability, the requirement for the aircraft soon changed to include supersonic performance, reconnaissance and tactical nuclear strike roles.
+Originally conceived in the 1960s as a jet trainer with a light ground attack capability, the requirement for the aircraft changed to include supersonic performance, reconnaissance and tactical nuclear strike roles.
+The aircraft were manufactured by SEPECAT (Société Européenne de Production de l'avion Ecole de Combat et d'Appui Tactique), a joint venture between Breguet and the British Aircraft Corporation, one of the first major joint British-French military aircraft programmes.
+It was also later license produced by Hindustan Aeronautics Limited in India for use of the Indian Air Force.
+Various single and two-seater variants of the aircraft have been developed over the years, including a maritime strike version.
 A carrier-based variant was also planned for French Navy service, but this was cancelled in favour of the cheaper, fully French-built Dassault-Breguet Super Étendard.
-The aircraft were manufactured by SEPECAT (Société Européenne de Production de l'avion Ecole de Combat et d'Appui Tactique), a joint venture between Breguet and the British Aircraft Corporation, one of the first major joint British-French military aircraft programmes.

-The Jaguar was exported to India, Oman, Ecuador and Nigeria.
-The aircraft was used in numerous conflicts and military operations in Mauritania, Chad, Iraq, Bosnia, and Pakistan, as well as providing a ready nuclear delivery platform for the United Kingdom, France, and India throughout the latter half of the Cold War and beyond.
-In the Gulf War, the Jaguar was praised for its reliability and was a valuable coalition resource.
-The aircraft served with the French Air Force as the main strike/attack aircraft until 1 July 2005, and with the Royal Air Force until the end of April 2007.
-Its role was replaced by the Eurofighter Typhoon in the RAF and the Dassault Rafale in the French Air Force.
+The Jaguar was exported to India, Oman, Ecuador and Nigeria, and was used in conflicts and military operations in Bosnia, Chad, Iraq, Mauritania, and Pakistan.
+It provided a ready nuclear delivery platform for the United Kingdom, France, and India throughout the latter years of the Cold War and beyond.
+In the Gulf War, the Jaguar was praised for its reliability and was a valuable resource for the Coalition.
+The aircraft served as a strike/attack aircraft with the French Air Force until 1 July 2005, and with the Royal Air Force until the end of April 2007, although non-flying examples still serve with the latter for training of maintenance crews.